 This doesn't mean that you need to whisk your kids off to Europe Christmas morning, or that you should ditch all of the toys under the tree this year.
 However, perhaps you should think twice before adding yet another Beanie Boo to that already staggering collection (or is that just my daughter?).
 Instead, think about replacing some of that clutter-to-be with meaningful experiences that will provide lasting memories and joy well beyond the holiday season.

-Check out our list below for some ideas, plus money-saving deals and tips!
+Check out our list below for some experience gift ideas, plus money-saving deals and tips!
 As a Washington, DC area mom, note that some of the deals I mention are specific to the DC and Baltimore areas.

 1 Museum, Zoo or Aquarium Membership

 Is there a local children's museum, zoo or aquarium your kids love?
 Purchase a family membership and make a pact to visit at least once per month.
 Your kids will love having something fun to look forward to each month.
 If you live in the Baltimore area, check out this great deal on Family Memberships for Port Discovery Children's Museum.

 2 Classes or Camps